 Springfield is a tiny town located in the state of South Carolina.
 With a population of 435 people and just one neighborhood, Springfield is the 234th largest community in South Carolina.

-When you are in Springfield, you'll notice that it is more blue-collar than most other communities in America.
-36.57% of Springfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Springfield is generally considered to be a blue-collar town.
+36.57% of the Springfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Springfield is a town of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Springfield who work in office and administrative support (10.45%), healthcare (8.96%), and management occupations (8.21%).

 Being a small town, Springfield does not have a public transit system used by locals to get to and from work.

-In terms of college education, Springfield is nearly on par with the US average for all cities of 21.84%: 18.70% of adults 25 and older in Springfield have a bachelor's degree or advanced degree.
+The percentage of adults in Springfield who are college-educated is close to the national average for all communities of 21.84%: 18.70% of the adults in Springfield have a bachelor's degree or advanced degree.

 The per capita income in Springfield in 2022 was $19,395, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $77,580 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.